 Specialty coffee can easily be understood, prepared, and consumed one cup at a time, as a crafted product with a limited shelf life.
-The specialty coffee difference is best appreciated when the coffee is brewed correctly.
-There are very simple and affordable ways to get into specialty coffee home brewing.

 Before we start with the brewing methods, here are some helpful brewing tips:

 - Measure: pour coffee and water on a scale for accurate measurement.

 - Brew Recipe: start with 1 part coffee to 18 parts water.
 Adjust the ratio to suit your preferences.

 - Timer: start your timer as soon as the water hits the coffee grounds.

 - Water Temperature: ideal brewing temperature is between 195° and 205°F. If you are not using a thermometer, we recommend letting the water sit for 30 seconds after it comes off the boil.

 - Grind Size: adjust the grind based on your results.
 If your grind size is too coarse, the coffee could filter too fast resulting in a weak flavor.
 If it is too fine, the coffee could be become over extracted and bitter.

 - Filter: be sure to use the proper filter for your brewing method.